 The meeting started with an update on implemented project activities.
 Subsequently, partners reported from their monthly exchange meetings with the Change Agent groups and about the activities, the Change Agents have carried out in their communities so far.

 This brochure is designed as a guide for professionals in the social service, educational, and medical sector.
 It provides information about FGM, the legal situation in the respective country as well as responsibilities and responding strategies for key-professionals to protect girls at risk and to support affected girls and women.
-The content of the brochure has been developed in a joint effort of all partner organisations and is available in Dutch, English, German and Swedish.
+The content of the brochure has been developed in a joint effort of all partner organisations and is available in seven languages.

 On June 15th, Plan International in Germany organised its monthly exchange meeting for Change Agents.
 The Change Agents came together to share their experiences with implementing behaviour change activities in the communities and to discuss next steps with their facilitator Ms. Gwladys Awo-Pesch and representatives from Plan Germany, Ms. Anja Stuckert and from Plan Mali, Ms. Madina Bocoum Daff.